fserrazes/mimic-plus/journey.md

 * **Button Animation & Sound Sync** — syncing feedback with game state was harder than expected.
 My first attempts had sounds playing out of order.
 * **Asset Creation** — I dusted off Photoshop to designing all buttons, icons, and theme assets was a significant mini-project in itself.
 * **Sound Design** — sourcing, editing, mixing, and optimizing sounds for each theme was surprisingly intense.
 * **Auto Layout** — it was frustrating, especially with custom shapes like the quarter-donut buttons.
 Making sure only the visible part was tappable took days to figure out.
-* **Localization** — I originally built the game in English, then translated it into Portuguese (my native language), German (since I live here), and even Spanish—because my sister was taking Spanish classes.
 * **iPad Support** — relatively smooth after all the iPhone layout groundwork.
 * **Game Balancing** — tuning difficulty without player feedback meant a lot of trial and error.
 * **UI Feedback** — making buttons feel responsive across screen sizes took time.